 §13 Place of fulfilment and place of jurisdiction

-13.1 Place of fulfilment for all deliveries and services is the receiving site designated by STAG.
-Place of fulfilment for payments is the location of the Registered Office of STAG.
+13.1 Place of fulfilment for all deliveries and services is the receiving site designated by StHG.
+Place of fulfilment for payments is the location of the Registered Office of StHG.

-13.2 Place of jurisdiction is the location of the Registered Office of STAG.
-Notwithstanding the above, STAG shall be entitled to choose to assert a claim against the Supplier at a court located at the Supplier’s place of residence.
+13.2 Place of jurisdiction is the location of the Registered Office of StHG.
+Notwithstanding the above, StHG shall be entitled to choose to assert a claim against the Supplier at a court located at the Supplier’s place of residence.

 §14 Severability clause

 In the event that any provisions, terms or partial terms contained within the present General Terms and Conditions of Procurement shall be or shall become invalid, this shall be without prejudice to the overall validity of said General Terms and Conditions of Procurement and to the validity of the agreement as a whole.
 An invalid provision shall be replaced by a valid provision that as most closely as possible reflects the economic objective pursued whilst according due consideration to lawfulness.

 15.1 The Supplier shall commit to compliance with statutory stipulations relating to the combating of corruption.
 The Supplier provides a particular assurance that no impermissible benefits will be offered, promised or granted to employees of StHG or to affiliated persons.
 The same prohibition applies to employees and vicarious agents of the Supplier and to third parties acting upon the instructions of the Supplier.